tokio-rs/tokio/docs/contributing/pull-requests.md

 ### Performing spellcheck on tokio codebase

-You can perform spell-check on tokio codebase.
+You can perform a spell-check on the Tokio codebase.
 For details of how to use the spellcheck tool, feel free to visit https://github.com/drahnr/cargo-spellcheck
 ```
 # First install the spell-check plugin